perpepajn25/practice-oo-associations/README.md

 - Venue should have a method Venue.all method which returns all the instances of Venue
 - Venue should have a method Venue#concerts that lists all the concerts that have ever been performed in that venue
 - Venue should have a method Venue#bands that lists all the bands that have ever played in that venue
+- Venue should have a method Venue#all_introductions that puts out a message of "Hello, we are {insert band name here} and we're from {insert hometown here}" for each band